AshutoshDongare/convo/README.md

  rasa run --enable-api
 ```

-# silaro Installation steps
+# silero Installation steps

-1) Create a python virtual environment named "silaro" with latest python version
+1) Create a python virtual environment named "silero" with latest python version

-2) There are quite a few dependencies for running silaro. we will go through them in following steps
+2) There are quite a few dependencies for running silero. we will go through them in following steps

 3) Install pytorch using instructions on https://pytorch.org/get-started/locally/ - if you are on windows & cpu only, this command may look like below